allwin199/puppy-raffle-audit/audit-data/report.md

 **Proof of Concept:**

-1. User enters the raffle.
+1. Users enters the raffle.
 2. Attacker sets up a contract with a `fallback` function that calls `PuppyRaffle::refund`.
 3. Attacker enters the raffle.
 4. Attacker calls `PuppyRaffle::refund` from their attack contract, draining the contract balance.